13 Of The Most Stunning Yorkshire Dales Waterfalls You Need To Visit

 1. Janet’s Foss, Malham

-The waterfall is a popular wild swimming spot and is allegedly named after a fairy queen who lived in a cave behind the waterfall.
+If you love waterfalls in the Yorkshire dales then this popular wild swimming spot, allegedly named after a fairy queen who lived in a cave behind the waterfall, is perfect.
 How magical?
-It’s one of the most popular, so it’s best to get their early for the best photographs and a quiet swim.
+It’s one of the most popular, so it’s best to get there early for the best photographs and a quiet swim.

 2. Aysgarth Falls, Leyburn